sumanbhattarai/isc2-cc/README.md

 > 📌 Summary: Isolate smart devices like you would internet-facing servers—**assume they're risky**, and **limit what they can access**.

-Let me know if you want a diagram or checklist for this setup.

 ---

 ✨ **Stay vigilant, stay secure, and ace your (ISC)² CC Exam!** 🚀